MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IPBlockListProvider.md

 ```

 ### -IPAddressesMatch
-!!!
-Exchange Server 2010

-The IPAddressesMatch parameter specifies an IP address status code that the Connection Filter agent uses to compare to the IP address status code returned by the IP Block list provider service.
-When you configure IP address responses for the IPAddressesMatch parameter, the Connection Filter agent acts only on messages for which the IP address status code returned by the IP Block list provider service matches the listed IP address responses.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The IPAddressesMatch parameter specifies the IP address status codes that are returned by the block list provider.
 Use this parameter if the block list provider returns IP address or A record responses.
 Valid input for this parameter one or more IP addresses in the format 127.0.0.1.

 To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>....
 If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>"....

 To add or remove one or more values without affecting any existing entries, use the following syntax: @{Add="\<value1\>","\<value2\>"...; Remove="\<value1\>","\<value2\>"...}.

 ```yaml
 Type: MultiValuedProperty